An employee referral program is a must for organizations looking to increase the number of high-quality applications in a tight labor market.

 From job boards to networking events to social media, there are endless channels for finding new talent.
-When it comes to ROI though, few recruitment techniques perform as well as employee referrals.
+But if you want to make great hires, it’s the quality rather than the quantity of applicants that matters.
+When it comes to ROI, few recruitment techniques perform as well as employee referrals.

 Employee referrals result in faster hires, come at a low cost, and make the screening process easier on hiring managers.
 Here, we’ll dive deeper into the importance of referrals and explain how to turn your employee referral program into a powerful recruitment tool.

 Employee referrals are good for business in more ways than one.

 According to a report from LinkedIn, hiring takes an average of 55 days when relying on traditional recruitment techniques like job boards.
 Referred candidates, on the other hand, take just 29 days to hire.

 Referred candidates also stay at their jobs longer.
 In that same study, 46% of referred hires stayed for at least a year after being hired, compared to 33% of people hired through career sites and 22% hired through job boards.

 Referred candidates have better job acceptance rates; saying ‘yes’ to the offer between 2% and 6% more frequently than their non-referred counterparts.

 Finally, your existing standout team members are a gold mine for reaching other top talents.
 It’s a well-documented phenomenon that high performers refer other high performers—they have high standards, so it makes sense that they’d only consider the cream of the crop among their professional circle when referring candidates to their company.

 Given the many benefits and few downsides of referrals, we’d argue that every employer should take advantage of an employee referral program.